Last updated: 13 June 2025

 If you have any concerns, please make sure your first port of call is your assigned support colleague or, alternatively, contact our Customer Service Centre on 01202 319119 or via email at customers@stonewater.org.
 We can only support you with issues if we know about them and this is the quickest way to ensure you get any help you might need.

-Customer support and frequently asked questions (FAQs)
+Frequently asked questions (FAQs)

 When can I expect to be able to return home?